toolkit-for-ynab/toolkit-for-ynab/README.md

 - Add a setting to make enter just save the transaction when adding transactions.
 - Show your spending pacing mid-month to ensure you're on track to meet your budget.
 You can enable and disable this setting per budget column by clicking on the value.
 - Make negative numbers anywhere in the application have square corners so they stand out even more.
+- Export all transactions from the current budget.

 All of these are configurable with options in the extension options page.